With the rapid growth of cryptocurrency, more and more businesses need to know how to account for crypto transactions.

 What other features would you want to see us offer in the future?
 We’d love to talk with you and see how we might be able to customize a solution for you.

-If you’re interested in learning more, schedule a demo with a Gilded crypto accounting expert to see how we can help automate your crypto accounting experience.
+If you’re interested in learning more, request a demo with a Gilded expert to see how we can help automate your crypto accounting experience.

 Gilded empowers businesses to transact globally, using blockchain to unlock more efficient business operations.
 Our seamless invoicing, payment, and accounting software helps businesses get paid faster and more transparently, with dramatically lower fees.